 A good budget always has space for entertainment purposes.
 Worst case if you really really need to spend on something, you could take out some money from your Emergency Fund.
 But that’s the worst-case scenario.

 Investing doesn’t only mean buying shares in the stock market or making massive returns on rent from your property.
 It’s about learning things to expand your knowledge.

 If you don’t know, guess what – you don’t know!
 The more you learn, the more opportunities come up in front of you and the more money you can make.

 It’s a simple formula almost everyone neglects.
-They skip the step of investing in yourself and assume they’ll get success, double their money.
+They skip the step of investing in themselves and assume they’ll get success and double their money.